Costadamia/apps-web/README.md

 # apps web

-Sample web page using HTML and CSS, with focus on Grid and flexbox
+Sample web page using HTML and CSS, with focus on Grid and flexbox. [visit page](https://costadamia.github.io/numero-secreto-/)

 - Responsive design
 - Accesibility